rust-lang/rfcs/text/0000-parse-generics-and-where.md

   These could be equality constraints, or perhaps value constraints.
 It might be worthwhile to extract these into independent sections.
 Or it might not.

-  On the whole, this could be fairly easily replaced with a single `[...]` token tree without much issue.
+  On the whole, this could be fairly easily replaced with a single `[...]` token tree without much issue, *at the moment.*

 * *Why not include the `where` keyword?* - Six of one, a half dozen of the other.
 Having the `where` keyword included in the `preds` list simplifies passing predicates through unmodified, but makes appending new predicates more difficult.
 The current solution makes appending new predicates easy, but passthru more difficult.